Author Jaime Menor Jr.

 What are your behaviors?
 Do you engage in activities that lead toward negative consequences?
 Do you drink heavily?
 Do you drug?
 Do you smoke?
 Do you associate with the wrong people?

 Once you write down your behaviors that pull down consider the details.
 If you engage in activities that lead toward negative consequences, likely you are not looking at the whole pie.
 Rather you may act before you speak or do something.
 What you need to do is to consider consequences before you speak or act.
 If you drink heavily, perhaps you have an alcohol problem.
 There is nothing wrong with admitting you have a problem.
 You will need to seek help.
 There is nothing wrong with seeking help.
 If you have a drug problem, you will need to apply the same rules mentioned when handling alcoholism.
 If you smoke, you want to consider ways to stop.
-You will need willpower and the goal to quite.
+You will need willpower and the goal to quit.
 If you associate with the wrong people, you will need to evaluate your situation.
 What do these people bring to your table?
 Do they give or take from you?

 How do you handle problems?